florianfesti/boxes/README.rst

 Usage
 =====

-There are two ways to use the available generators:
+There are three ways to use the available generators:

-* Execute the scripts/boxes tool and pass the name of the generator together with the measurements on the command line
+* Execute the scripts/boxes tool and pass the name of the generator together with the measurements on the command line.
-* Run scripts/boxesserver which provides an web interface on port 8000
+* Run scripts/boxesserver which provides an web interface on port 8000.
+* Add a WSGIScriptAlias to scripts/boxesserver in your httpd config.

 Documentation
 =============